 You would also have the record for www created (www.example.com), which is a separate dns record from the base domain.
 In general, you want both the base and www to do the same thing so people can get to the name either way.
 We take care of this automatically for you.
 There is an option that allows you to select whether you want the base domain to redirect to the www record or directly point to the hostname.

 You can setup A, AAAA, CNAME, TXT, MX, Forwarding, and Masking records as a wildcard.

 Example: We have a record for *.misk.com to forward to www.misk.com.
 So if you type in a record that doesn't exist such as http://fakeaddr.misk.com/, it will redirect you to www.misk.com.

-Underscores ("_") are supported in TXT, SRV, and CNAME records.
-They are useful in CNAME records for delegating domainkey TXT record maintenance.
+Underscores ("_") are supported in TXT, SRV, CNAME, and NS records.
+They are commonly used in CNAME records to delegate domainkey TXT record maintenance and many other cases.

 You can create multiple levels of subdomains.
 For example, you can create a.b.c.example.com or *.a.example.com.
 Simply enter the entire sub-prefix as the subdomain.